By University of Queensland, Winnifred Louis

-Series 1 – How to create social change using learnings from social psychology
+Series 1 – Psychology of Change: How to create social change using learnings from social psychology

 In Episode 1, we present and call into question the information deficit approach to creating change (people don’t act because they are missing key facts) and the moron approach (people don’t act because they’re selfish, corrupt, and ignorant).
 We present and focus in on the idea of the trust deficit: people don’t act because they trust different people than we do – they trust others who are saying there’s no need to act now in this way.
 If we think about needing to build trust, it changes how we approach communication for change.

 Episode 2 – How to build trust

 In Episode 2, we talk about how to build trust: three common problems that increase mistrust; and five solutions that help advocates to communicate effectively for change.

 Episode 3 – How to have a meaningful conversation

 In Episode 3, we talk about how to have a meaningful conversation with someone whose views are jarringly different from your own: by managing your expectations, asking questions to understand where they’re coming from, disagreeing warmly and briefly, telling a story, and leaving the seed in the ground.